cyber-science/2025/_pages/crs.md

 <a href="https://ieeecps.org/cps/v2/auth/login?ak=1&pid=tu9Bih4udyK49lxoz9Cfp" target=_new>
 <span class="important">Link to final camera-ready paper submission at IEEE CPS:</span><br>
 <u>https://ieeecps.org/cps/v2/auth/login?ak=1&pid=tu9Bih4udyK49lxoz9Cfp</u></a><br>
-<font color="red"><b>Note: The IEEE CPS submission portal only shows "DASC 2025".
+><b>Note: The IEEE CPS submission portal only shows "DASC 2025".
 This is the <u>common submission entry</u> for all four conferences (CyberSciTech, DASC, PICom, and CBDCom).
-Your paper will still be published in the correct proceedings of the respective conference.</b></font>
+Your paper will still be published in the correct proceedings of the respective conference.</b>
 </del>
 </p>